 We conclude that the other financial ratios indicate a predictability pattern similar to that of the dividend-price ratio.
-Without an adjustment for the change in their long-run mean, the relationship between one-year ahead returns and the financial ratios is unstable over time, the evidence for forecastability is weaker, and the out-of-sample forecasts do not beat the simple random walk model.
-However, once we filter out the non-stationary component, we find a stable forecasting relationship, a large predictability coefficient, and out-of-sample forecasting power that improves significantly on the random walk model.
+Without an adjustment for the change in their long-run mean and the relationship between one-year ahead returns and the financial ratios is unstable over time.
+However, once we filter out the non-stationary component, we find a stable forecasting relationship and a large predictability coefficient.
 The fact that the results are so similar for earnings and dividend data suggests that an explanation that exclusively rests on changing payout policies misses the most important structural changes in the economy: changes in long-run growth rate or long-run expected returns.